xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 Changelog
 =========

+- 2023-05-12: Add contents for a routing loop caused by modifying BGP local preference.
 - 2020-08-27: Format changes, add full IRC logs, add another netmask error content, and add content on missing digit in ASN.
 - 2020-07-13: Add an IPv6 netmask error in the registry and Bird's conflicts between different protocols.
 - 2020-05-30：Initial version, including OSPF, Babel, and route flaps.